Early bird discount until 20th March: extra 5% off all courses!

 English Language

-Most students opt for the International GCSE because it is a more straightforward exam to access and does not require a coursework component.
+Most students opt for the International GCSE because it is a more straightforward exam to access and does not require a coursework/spoken component.
 The content otherwise overlaps with the standard GCSE and is academically equivalent.
-English Langauge & the Epic is the ideal starting point for English Language studies; the teaching will cover the Pearson Edexcel IGCSE (Specification B) syllabus, and this content is transferable to other examining boards.
-Children will learn how to approach and analyse a variety of fiction and non-fiction writing, as well as developing their skills in descriptive and imaginative writing.
+Langauge & Epic is the ideal starting point for English Language studies as the course teaching covers the IGCSE syllabus.
+Children learn how to approach and analyse a variety of fiction and non-fiction writing, as well as developing their skills in descriptive and imaginative writing.
 The emphasis on understanding poetry will also prepare the class to tackle an extensive range of literary techniques.
-The Essay Skills course completes the required learning for an English Language qualification and ensures that the children have had plenty of practice in composing thorough responses to exam questions.
-Children who complete Essay Skills will also have embarked upon the learning process for an English Literature GCSE.

 English Literature